-The present prospective pilot study includes the largest series to date of patients who underwent biodegradable Archimedes endoscopic stenting, with a 100% technical success.
-Flexibility scored higher with 6-French stents and there was only one stentrelated complication.
+The present prospective pilot study includes the largest series to date of patients who underwent biodegradable Archimedes endoscopic stenting, concluding a 100% technical success.
+Flexibility scored higher with 6-French stents.
+There was only one stent-related complication.

 Biodegradable biliary and pancreatic stents can be handled similarly to plastic stents.
-The major advantage of such stents is the avoidance of a second ERCP to retrieve the stent (9), the cost-benefit and less strain on the health care system, as well as psychological reassurance for the patient.
+The major advantage of such stent is avoidance of a second ERCP to retrieve the stent (9) along with the cost-benefit and lesser strain on heaith care system apart from psychological reassurance to the patient.
 In our study, the majority of patients had a benign biliary or pancreatic indication.
 Compared to plastic stents, the 10-French Archimedes stents are deployed using a guidewire and a pushing catheter without a stablising internal catheter.
 This mechanism could have decreased the flexibility or pushability compared to 6-Fr variant.

-The overall adverse events were mild and were within the acceptable range.
-Most were attributed to the several steps of the ERCP procedure, rather than the stent.
-Although stent delayed migration may be difficult to differentiate from an unexpected faster biodegradation, we performed a sequential radiological monitoring in our study and the migration rate was very low (1.9%), probably related to the new design of this device.
+The overall adverse events were mild and were within acceptable range.
+Most were attributed to the several steps of ERCP procedure, rather the stent.
+Although stent delayed migration may be difficult to differentiate from an unexpected faster biodegradation, in our study, we performed a sequential radiological monitoring and the migration rate was very low (1.9%), probably related to the new design of this device.

-The present feasibility study achieved a high technical success and procedural performance in a heterogeneous group of patients who underwent ERCP stenting with different stent profiles, sizes and lengths.
-Altough there was a relatively high rate of loss to follow-up, these good technical outcomes in this large multicentric cohort support the safety and feasibility of the device.
-Further prospective studies with a specific focus on clinical outcomes and total cost of care versus the current standard of care in more selected settings are necessary.
+The present feasibility study achieved high technical success and procedural performances in a a heterogeneous group of patients who underwent ERCP stenting with different stent profiles, sizes and lehgts.
+Altough there was a relatively high lost to follow-up, these good technical outcomes in this large multicentric cohort, support the safety and feasibility of the device.
+Further prospective studies with a specific focus on clinical outcomes and total cost of care versus the current standard of care in more selected settings seems necessary.